Higher R\'edei reciprocity and integral points on conics: Abstract

 \section{Abstract}

-Fix an integer $l$ such that $|l|$ is a prime $3$ modulo $4$.
+Fix an integer $\ell$ such that $|\ell|$ is a prime $3$ modulo $4$.
 Let $d > 0$ be a squarefree integer and let $N_d(x, y)$ be the principal binary quadratic form of $\Q(\sqrt{d})$.
-Building on a breakthrough of Smith \cite{Smith}, we give an asymptotic formula for the solubility of $N_d(x, y) = l$ in integers $x$ and $y$ as $d$ varies among squarefree integers divisible by $l$.
+Building on a breakthrough of Smith \cite{Smith}, we give an asymptotic formula for the solubility of $N_d(x, y) = \ell$ in integers $x$ and $y$ as $d$ varies among squarefree integers divisible by $\ell$.

-As a corollary we give, in case $l > 0$, an asymptotic formula for the event that the Hasse Unit Index of the field $\Q(\sqrt{-l}, \sqrt{d})$ is $2$ as $d$ varies over all positive squarefree integers.
-We also improve the results of Fouvry and Kl\"uners \cite{FK3, FK4} and recent results of Chan, Milovic and the authors \cite{CKMP} on the solubility of the negative Pell equation.
-Our main new tool is a generalization of a classical reciprocity law due to R\'edei \cite{Redei}.
+As a corollary we give, in case $\ell > 0$, an asymptotic formula for the event that the Hasse Unit Index of the field $\Q(\sqrt{-\ell}, \sqrt{d})$ is $2$ as $d$ varies over all positive squarefree integers.
+Our principal new tool is a generalization of a classical reciprocity law due to R\'edei \cite{Redei}.